Newber0/Automatic-Alzheimers-Brain-MRI-Classification/README.md

 We obtained our data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database.
 We selected T1 weighted 3T images including AD, MCI, and CN labelled data.
 All available data in this category was taken from the ADNI Database.
 A CSV file containing all identifying information for each image was provided upon download of the data.
 The data was downloaded from different sources, so these files were combined into a master excel file which can be found [here](https://github.com/Newber0/Automatic-Alzheimers-Brain-MRI-Classification/blob/main/Data_Index.csv).

-Once downloaded the data was organized by date, then

 # <a name="Preprocessing_of_File_Structure"></a>Preprocessing of File Structure

-The data was organized by date, patient, and preprocessing types.
-The naming convention for these files included all this information as well.
+The downloaded file structure was organized by date, patient, and preprocessing types.
 All data was removed and placed into one file to reduce complicated file parsing.

 Each file contained all identifying information for that file including the file structure as well as a unique image ID.
 All files were renamed to include only the image ID.
 This was accomplished with the simple line of code below.